PHP7 has many

-PHP7 has many performance advantages, and in this post, I’ve performed a test to find out the WordPress performance on PHP 5.6 and 7.
+performance advantages, and in this post, I’ve performed a test to find out the WordPress performance in PHP 5.6 and 7.

-PHP7 was released in 2015 with many performance improvements but looks like the industry is yet to adopt the new version of PHP.
+PHP7 was released in 2015 with many performance improvements but it looks like the industry is yet to adopt the new version of PHP.

 3% of market share despite providing better features.
 Does it lack awareness?

-I read a lot of articles on PHP7 vs. PHP5 so thought myself to give a try and see how fast is PHP7 with the WordPress website.
+PHP7 vs. PHP5, so thought to give it a try and see how fast PHP7 is on the WordPress website.

-Before jumping to the results, some worth mentioning features of PHP7 are:
+Before jumping to the results, some worth mentioning

-The latest version of WordPress officially supports PHP7.
+officially supports PHP7.
 Let’s find out how they perform with PHP7.

-By default, EasyEngine installs PHP-FPM 5.6, so I didn’t have to do any configuration except setting up WordPress, installing theme & pointing my test domain to Linode VM IP.
+PHP-FPM 5.6, so I didn’t have to do any configuration except setting up WordPress, installing the theme & pointing my test domain to Linode VM IP.